polyphene/docs.holium.org/docs/get-started/connect-objects.md

 └────────────────────────────────────────────────────────┴─────────────────────────────┴─────────────────────────────┘
 ```

-Now that we have connected all of our nodes we will check that the transformation pipeline DAG is valid,
+Now that we have connected all of our nodes, we will check that the transformation pipeline DAG is valid,
 export it to the **interplanetary area** to version it and finally execute it !